Gold Monetisation SchemeIt is a gold savings account which will earn interest for the gold that you deposit in it.

 Why should I deposit my gold in the first place?

 Gold lying in the locker appreciates in value if gold price goes up but it doesn’t pay you a regular interest or dividend.
 On the contrary, you incur carrying costs on it (bank locker charges).
-The monetisation scheme will allow you to earn some regular interest on your gold and save you carrying costs as well.
+The gold monetisation scheme will allow you to earn some regular interest on your gold and save you carrying costs as well.